jacekkow/docker-plugin-pyveth/README.md

 One will be pushed inside the container and another will remain on host (without any IP assigned).

-Plugin accepts optional `parent` parameter, which is be a name of bridge interface that the second interface should be added to:
+Plugin accepts optional `parent` parameter, which is a name of bridge interface that the second interface should be added to:

 ```bash
 docker network create --driver jacekkow/pyveth:latest --opt parent=br0 new-network
 ```

+This way host interface will be automatically attached to the specified bridge.

 ## Manual packaging